Istituto-Mario-Negri-Medical-Imaging/LungSCAPE/README.md

 > **Note on `activate_nnunet_paths.sh`:** setup generates this script for manual reference, but running it is not required — `run_model201.py` sets the nnU-Net environment variables (`nnUNet_raw`, `nnUNet_preprocessed`, `nnUNet_results`) internally before invoking the inference.
 Make sure the correct Python environment (with nnunetv2 and TotalSegmentator installed) is active before running.

-### Step 3 - Python Preprocessing: nnU-Net High Attenuation Model (Model191) *(optional)*
+### Step 3 - Python Preprocessing: nnU-Net High Attenuation Model (Model191)

 This step segments high attenuation abnormalities (consolidations, dense opacities) using a pretrained nnU-Net v2 model (Dataset191).
-Skip this step if your patients do not present significant pathology.
+The pipeline is designed for patients with lung pathology, so this step is run by default.
+It can be skipped with `--skip-model191` in `run_pipeline.sh` if the cohort has no significant high attenuation findings.

 **3a.
 Setup the model (first time only):**